Meet the Sheep – White Wool, Black Noses

 To make sure the sheep enjoy your visit too, please keep the following in mind:

-• Please note: Visits outside of these hours are not permitted.
-The animals need their rest too – thank you for your understanding and consideration.
+📌 Please note: Visiting outside official hours is not possible.
+The sheep need their rest – thank you for your understanding and consideration!

 Bring a Sheep to Your Phone – with Augmented Reality